Gravitate-Health/Gateway/README.md

 | PUBLIC_CLIENT        | If the Keycloak client is public                         | true                                    |
 | CONFIDENTIAL_PORT    | In case the Keycloak is confidential, which port         | 0                                       |

 The next step is to apply the Kubernetes files in the cluster, the services will be deployed in the development namespace.
-In case the namespace has not been created before you can create it with the following commands, or change the name in metadata.namespace:
+In case the namespace has not been created before you can create it with the following commands, or change the name in `metadata.namespace`:

 ```bash
 kubectl create namespace <namespace>                         # Only if namespace not created and/or the current context